-Garden tool storage ideas to organise your shed
+Garden tool storage ideas – Garden tool storage – Tool storage garden

 Multi functional items are the way forward when it comes to storage solutions in small spaces, and these 40 litre plastic tubs are just the thing.
 Use them to dispose of garden waste as you work, then to tidy away dustsheets, paintbrushes, tools or pretty much anything else that needs to be stored.
 Top tip from us – they also double up as a handy ice bucket for impromptu garden BBQs!

-While these are just a few of our favourite garden storage ideas for organising a shed, there’s really no limit to what you can do.
+While these are just a few of our favourite garden tool storage ideas, there’s really no limit to what you can do.